Andrew-Chen-Wang/django-social-provider-and-consumer-tutorial/README.md

    Link to helpful tool to
    [choose resources](https://medium.com/@robert.broeckelmann/when-to-use-which-oauth2-grants-and-oidc-flows-ec6a5c00d864).
    Refer to Notes 4+ if you need to make a decision (specifically made for social provider).
    Those notes make the decision for you so you can speed up the process.
-For now, only complete Part 1 of the tutorial (the rest you can understand alone): https://django-oauth-toolkit.readthedocs.io/en/stable/tutorial/tutorial_01.html#create-an-oauth2-client-application
+Just know for this tutorial, redirect URI is http://localhost:8001/accounts/profile/ For now, only complete Part 1 of the tutorial (the rest you can understand alone): https://django-oauth-toolkit.readthedocs.io/en/stable/tutorial/tutorial_01.html#create-an-oauth2-client-application